ory/kratos/internal/httpclient/docs/PublicApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInitializeSelfServiceLoginForNativeAppsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInitializeSelfServiceLoginWithoutBrowserRequest struct via the builder pattern

 Name | Type | Description  | Notes